European goldfinch: Description

-The average European goldfinch is 12–13 cm long with a wingspan of 21–25 cm and a weight of 14 to 19 g.
-The sexes are broadly similar, with a red face, black and white head, warm brown upper parts, white underparts with buff flanks and breast patches, and black and yellow wings.
+The average European goldfinch is 12–13 cm long, has a wingspan of 21–25 cm and weighs 14 to 19 g.
+There is little difference between the sexes, both having a red face, black and white head, warm brown upperparts, white underparts with buff flanks and breast patches, and black and yellow wings.

-On close view, male European goldfinches can often be distinguished by a larger, darker red mask that extends just behind the eye.
-The shoulder feathers are black, whereas they are brown on the female.
-In females, the red face does not extend past the eye.
-The ivory-coloured bill is long and pointed, and the tail is forked.
-Goldfinches in breeding condition have a pale bill, with a greyish or blackish mark at the tip for the rest of the year.
-Juveniles have a plain head and a greyer back but are unmistakable due to the yellow wing stripe.
+Male European goldfinches can often be distinguished on close inspection by the larger, darker red mask that extends just behind the eye.
+Their shoulder feathers are black, whereas those of the female are brown.
+The red face of the female does not extend past the eye.
+They have an ivory-coloured, long, pointed bill and a forked tail.
+Goldfinches in breeding condition have a pale bill with a grey or black mark at the tip, whereas the rest of the year they have a darker bill.
+Juveniles have a plain head and a greyer back, but they are unmistakable due to the yellow wing stripe.
 Adults moult after the breeding season, with some individuals beginning in July and others not completing their moult until November.
 After moult birds appear less colourful, until the tips of the newly grown feathers wear away.

-The song is a pleasant silvery twittering.
-The call is a melodic tickeLIT, and the song is a pleasant tinkling medley of trills and twitters, but always including the tri-syllabic call phrase or a teLLIT-teLLIT-teLLIT.
+The song can be described as a pleasant silvery twittering.
+The call is a melodic tickeLIT, and the song is a tinkling medley of trills and twitters, but always including the tri-syllabic call phrase or a teLLIT-teLLIT-teLLIT.

 Distribution and habitat

 The European goldfinch is native to Europe, North Africa, and western and central Asia.
-It is found in open, partially wooded lowlands and is a resident in the milder west of its range, but migrates from colder regions.
-It will also make local movements, even in the west, to escape bad weather.

-It has been introduced to many areas of the world.
+It inhabits open, partially wooded lowlands and is resident in the milder western regions of its habitat, but migrates from colder areas.
+Even in the west, it will make local movements to escape bad weather.
+The species has been introduced to many other parts of the world.

 It was introduced to Bermuda, Canada, the United States, Mexico, Peru, Argentina, Chile, the Falkland Islands, Uruguay, Brazil, South Africa, Australia, and New Zealand in the 19th century, and their populations quickly increased and their range expanded greatly.
 In Australia, they now occur from Brisbane to the Eyre Peninsula, and are also spread throughout New Zealand.
 In the United States, they have become established in the western Great Lakes region.